guggero/guggero.github.io/articles/private-blockchains.md

 * security through central authority
 * trust in one or few entities
 * without currency on top, the blockchain story falls apart
+* with currency on top, you're probably running a scam (if it's not Bitcoin)
 * no incentive for anyone to participate other than promises by consortium

+## questions to ask if you want to create a private blockchain
+* Do you want to make data immutable?
+  * If only one or a few entities in a private blockchain can create blocks, there is no security of immutability.
+    A party that wants to fake information, they can do with very low effort (because no proof of work was put in).
+    If a party is trustworthy to not mutate the information, there is no need for a decentralized solution.
+* Do you want to create transparency for your users?
+  * Why would you store it in a private blockchain then?
+* Do you want to create your own token?
+  * You're probably running a scam.

 ## conclusions